CPATA’s offices will be closed December 25 to January 1 inclusively for the holidays.

 For a high-stakes licensing examination (in other words, a test with important consequences), the selected standard-setting approach should relate to the purpose of the examination, be appropriate to the level of complexity of the competencies to be assessed by the examination, be appropriate to the specific format of examination (e.g., multiple-choice, performance-based), be supported by scholarly research supporting its use, and (for practical reasons) should reflect the availability of resources (e.g., money, time, expertise in statistical analysis, availability of experts).

-The the Modified Angoff method:
+The Modified Angoff method:

 • Is the most well-studied and documented standard setting method;